fnfontana/listapps/README.md

 # listapps

-> A simple PowerShell script to get a list of installed programs and applications on windows that can also work with most popular package managers.
+> A simple PowerShell script to get a list of installed programs and applications on Windows that can also work with most popular package managers.

 ## TOC